lsst/LDM-230/index.rst

 Level 3 Storage and Compute
 ---------------------------

-DAC users may be allocated database and file storage space for use by their own, possibly proprietary, computations.
-At least part of the database space will be distributed on the same nodes as the Level 2 query services database to facilitate joins with the large Object, Source, and ForcedSource catalogs.
+:term:`DAC` users may be allocated database and file storage space for use by their own, possibly proprietary, computations.
+At least part of the database space will be distributed on the same nodes as the Level 2 query services database to facilitate joins with the large ``Object``, ``Source``, and ``ForcedSource`` catalogs.
 Transfer of data to and from Level 3 file storage will be via standard file transfer protocols.

 A compute cluster is provided for Level 3 usage.
 An Orchestration Manager instance will control access to these nodes by pipelines written